-To report on private cloud costs in Cloud Analytics, the private cloud needs to be connected to RightScale, and the private cloud instance types need to have prices assigned.
+To report on private cloud costs in Optima, the private cloud needs to be connected to RightScale, and the private cloud instance types need to have prices assigned.
 See Register a Private Cloud with RightScale for information on connecting your private cloud in Cloud Management.

-Once the private cloud is registered, Cloud Analytics will use the prices set in Cloud Management to calculate the cost of all private cloud instances.
+Once the private cloud is registered, Optima will use the prices set in Cloud Management to calculate the cost of all private cloud instances.
 To set the costs for each instance type on your private cloud, follow the instructions at Set Instance Type Prices.

 Public clouds connected to RightScale will show costs based on the publicly available prices.
 To apply any custom discounts or markups, see the Adjusting Costs with Markups and Markdowns section.

 Once all of your cloud accounts are connected to RightScale accounts and you have set up prices for private clouds, you can allocate costs to individual departments or business units.

 In order to allocate all cloud costs (compute, storage, network and other services) you will use the Optima Dashboard.
 On the Dashboard, all costs are grouped by account.
 These accounts can be grouped further by using Account tags.
 All account tags will be shown in the CSV export from the Dashboard, along with the costs of each product and product category.

 The Instant Analyzer provides more granular filtering and reporting of compute costs.
 Here you can use instance and deployment tags to drill down and view instance costs within a single RightScale account.